bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1_Microsoft_Graph/SampleApiCalls.md

 For call to **OneDrive** follow the next steps:

-- Go to OneDriveHelper.cs
+- Go to OneDriveHelper.cs.
-- Delete the code
+- Delete the code.

 	`throw new NotImplementedException();`
 -  Add the this code: